A fantastic high-end smartphone with a camera setup that takes pictures no smartphone should be capable of.

-Unlike the latest Mate phones, the camera module on the Pro has been pushed up into the corner in a vertical arrangement similar to the likes of the iPhone X, albeit with on clear difference, there’s a third sensor that sits separately from the other two; more on that later.
+Unlike the latest Mate phones, the camera module on the Pro has been pushed up into the corner in a vertical arrangement similar to the likes of the iPhone XS Max, albeit with on clear difference, there’s a third sensor that sits separately from the other two; more on that later.

 Related: Best Smartphone

 The fingerprint sensor’s absence from the phone’s back is explained by its reappearance down beneath the display on the front.
 The P20 Pro is amongst the first of Huawei’s phones to adopt a notched display but this small intrusion has allowed the company to push the screen to the fringes of the phone’s front, granting you an expansive viewing experience with almost no bezel.

 Despite the technological achievement on display here, I would have preferred that Huawei had left the sensor on the back (as it is on the Huawei P20 Lite), as the pill-shaped front-facing option that the Pro sports feels comparatively cramped, sitting on the sliver of surround that remains beneath the display.
 Its proximity to the on-screen navigation buttons does also mean you run the risk of miss-pressing from time to time too, as it also doubles as a capacitive home button, despite one also featuring within the UI.